Which “United States”?: HOW to discern meaning between GEOGRAPHICAL and CORPORATE based on statutory context

 2. In the context of domicile, which is an VOLUNTARY, First Amendment act of POLITICAL and LEGAL affiliation with people (the “state”) occupying an area within specific geographical boundaries.
 The Internal Revenue Code only invokes the term “domicile” in subtitle B relating to estate taxes, and never to income taxes in Subtitle A.

 3. In the context of the physical “presence test” in 26 U.S.C. §7701(b) relating only to “alien individuals”.
-American Nationals are not aliens so they wouldn’t be governed by this provision.
+American nationals are not aliens so they wouldn’t be governed by this provision.
 In this context, the regulation at 26 C.F.R. §301.7701(b)-1(c)(2)(ii) EXPANDS the DEFAULT geographical definition of “United StatesG” at 26 U.S.C. §7701(a)(9) and (a)(10) to ADD the LEGISLATIVELY FOREIGN states of the Union mentioned in the Constitution ONLY for the purposes of the presence text but not tax liability generally.

 4. In the context of income NOT connected with the “trade or business”/public office franchise in 26 U.S.C. §871(a).
 That “United StatesG” is territorial as confirmed by 26 C.F.R. §1.45R-1(a)(23) in the case of real property located in the statutory geographical “United StatesG” subject to depreciation under 26 U.S.C. §871(a).